CBR vs VBR: Choosing the Right Bitrate for Your Video

 Storage efficiency

-Consistent file size can be advantageous for storage management.
+Consistent file size can help storage management.

-Varying file sizes may pose challenges for content distribution.
+Varying file sizes may complicate content distribution.

 Editing flexibility

-Fixed bitrate which allows for easier post-processing and editing of video content.
+Fixed bitrate allows easier post-processing and editing.

 Ideal for